summary

 AI Summary

-This bill creates a new tax deduction for tipped employees in Hawaii, allowing workers who receive more than $30 per month in gratuities to deduct their reported tips from their gross income.
-Specifically, the deduction would apply to tips that are reported to the employer for purposes of the Federal Insurance Contribution Act (FICA), which covers Social Security and Medicare taxes.
-The bill defines "tips" as voluntary monetary contributions received from guests, patrons, or customers, and a "tipped employee" as someone who earns more than $30 monthly in gratuities.
-The director of taxation will be responsible for creating the necessary forms for claiming this deduction and may require proof of the tips claimed.
-The tax deduction will become applicable for taxable years beginning after December 31, 2025, giving employers and employees time to prepare for the new tax provision.
-This legislation aims to provide financial relief for workers in service industries who rely on tips as a significant part of their income.
+This bill introduces a new tax deduction for tipped employees in Hawaii, allowing them to deduct the total amount of tips they receive during a taxable year from their gross income.
+Specifically, the deduction applies to tips reported to the employer for Federal Insurance Contribution Act (FICA) purposes, which are defined as voluntary monetary contributions received from guests, patrons, or customers.
+The bill defines a "tipped employee" as someone who receives more than $30 per month in gratuities.
+The director of taxation will be responsible for creating the necessary forms for claiming this deduction and may require proof of the claimed tips.
+The tax deduction will take effect for taxable years beginning after December 31, 2025, which means it will first be applicable for the 2026 tax year.
+This legislation aims to provide financial relief for workers in service industries who rely on tips as a significant part of their income by reducing their tax burden.

 Committee Categories